 - Know how to care for your bike

 Make sure your bike is in safe working condition.
-If you’ve not used it in a long time, or if it’s second-hand, take it to a bike repair shop for a full service.
+If you’ve not used it in a long time, or if it’s second-hand, take it to a bike repair shop for full service.

 - Keep your bike safe

-Get high quality locks to keep your bike safe.
-If you have quick release wheels, you’ll want to have a D-lock for the frame and a cable lock for the wheels.
+Get high-quality locks to keep your bike safe.
+If you have quick-release wheels, you’ll want to have a D-lock for the frame and a cable lock for the wheels.
 Avoid using a cable or combination lock for the frame, as these are easy to break.

-Whenever possible, park your bike an area that is covered by CCTV, as this deters thieves and also provides hard evidence if your bike does get stolen.
-During rainy season, choose a place that is sheltered – too much exposure to water can rust the chain.
+Whenever possible, park your bike in an area that is covered by CCTV, as this deters thieves and also provides hard evidence if your bike does get stolen.
+During the rainy season, choose a place that is sheltered – too much exposure to water can rust the chain.

-This might sound like a lot to think about, but remember: cycling is one of the most convenient ways of getting to college.
+This might sound like a lot to think about but remember: cycling is one of the most convenient ways of getting to college.
 It can require a bit of planning and maintenance, but it’s also fun, fast, and cheap once you get started.
-So follow these tips, and enjoy a breezy, laid back journey to college every morning!
+So follow these tips, and enjoy a breezy, laid-back journey to college every morning!